gretaegan/MS1-flightschool/README.md

 *To be able to contact the school easily*
 * A contact form is provided on the page, and the schools details such as address, phone number and email are clearly listed in the footer.

+*Has this website succeeded in providing clear information on Integrated Flight training to potential customers?*
+Yes it has, by displaying the information in concise, easy to read formatting and by using colors and images that are not distracting.
+I have not used any complicated jargon or abbreviations that will confuse users who have no experience in aviation.

 ## Further Testing